mjo22/cryojax/README.md

 python -m pip install .
 ```

-This will install the remaining dependencies, such as [equinox](https://github.com/patrick-kidger/equinox/) for jax-friendly dataclasses, [jaxlie](https://github.com/brentyi/jaxlie) for coordinate rotations and translations, [mrcfile](https://github.com/ccpem/mrcfile) for I/O, and [dataclasses-json](https://github.com/lidatong/dataclasses-json) for serialization.
+This will install the remaining dependencies, such as [equinox](https://github.com/patrick-kidger/equinox/) for jax-friendly dataclasses, [jaxlie](https://github.com/brentyi/jaxlie) for coordinate rotations and translations, and [mrcfile](https://github.com/ccpem/mrcfile) for I/O.

 The [jax-finufft](https://github.com/dfm/jax-finufft) package is an optional dependency used for non-uniform fast fourier transforms.
 These are included as an option for computing image projections.
 In this case, we recommend first following the `jax_finufft` installation instructions and then installing `cryojax`.